seanjin97/geekout-2024/docs/docs/advanced/document-it.md

 # API Documentation

+## Code checkpoint

+Before getting started with this exercise, ensure that your code looks like [this](https://github.com/seanjin97/geekout-2024/tree/master/backend/advanced/refactoring).

+## Why have API docs??

-As a developer, it's important to document your APIs so that
+As a developer, it's important to document your APIs so that:

 1. **Clarity and Understanding**: API documentation provides a clear explanation of what your API does, how it works, and how to use it effectively.
 It serves as a guide for both your team members and external developers who may integrate with your API.